-They allow users to privately store their coins on blockchain with no need of any Crypto exchange.
+They allow users to privately store their coins on the blockchain with no need for any Crypto exchange.

 It contains an offline private key.
 Making it invulnerable to online attacks and immune to malware.

-Hardware wallets are also known as cold storages (or cold wallets).
+Hardware wallets are also known as cold storage (or cold wallets).

 How does Hardware Wallet work?

-In order for you to use cold wallet, you need to connect it to any type of device that has internet connection like computer, phone or tablet.
+For you to use the cold wallet, you need to connect it to any type of device that has an internet connection like a computer, phone, or tablet.